melaniewalsh/AI-for-Humanists/_pages/models.md

 *Distilled* models are smaller, faster models trained to emulate the output of larger models.
 DistilBERT is a good base for classifiers.

-### RoBERTa / XLM-RoBERTa
+### DeBERTa / RoBERTa / XLM-RoBERTa

 A strong alternative to BERT with a more expressive tokenizer.
 The XLM version supports dozens of languages.
+Several people report especially good results from [DeBERTa](https://huggingface.co/docs/transformers/en/model_doc/deberta) (thanks to @venkatasg.net for this tip!).

+### GLiNER

+The [GLiNER](https://huggingface.co/gliner-community) family of models is specially tuned for named entity recognition, and has its own python library.
+William Mattingly (@wjbmattingly.bsky.social) reports great results as a base model for lots of other text annotation and extraction tasks, such as [this notebook](https://huggingface.co/knowledgator/gliner-multitask-v1.0).

 ### GPT-2